 Naantali Church and the viewing tower

-On the marina side, right in front of the church you’ll find a beautiful, wooden viewing tower that was once built to hide the water tanks of the historic Naantali spa.
-Luckily so, as the scenic views to the sea and marina, Kultaranta and also to Moominworld will open from the top of the tower – and it’s only a few steps climb away!
+On the marina side, right in front of the church, you’ll find a beautiful, wooden viewing tower that was once built to hide the water tanks of the historic Naantali Spa.
+Luckily so, as the scenic views of the sea and marina, Kultaranta and also to Moominworld will open from the top of the tower – and it’s only a few steps climb away!

 You must go to say hi to the Moomins!